 Five years later it wasn’t my kids but my grown husband who tagged along on my April research visit, courtesy of the resort — no kids in tow!

-And it turns out, Aulani has plenty to offer grown-ups as well.
+And it turns out, Aulani in Oahu has plenty to offer grown-ups as well.
 Here’s the scoop:

 The on-site spa at Aulani remains every bit as fabulous as it was when I first reviewed it in 2011.
 It truly is an oasis amid what can be a very busy and bustling resort.
 But the spa is serene and soothing from the moment you step into its lobby and make your way to the spacious gender-specific locker rooms.
 It’s strictly adults only here (teens have their own Painted Sky spa next-door), and the steam room, sauna, and multiple relaxation rooms invite, well, relaxation.
 But my favorite area is definitely the outdoor hydrotherapy garden.
 This walled area is filled with lush vegetation, waterfalls, mineral pools, outdoor showers and wide, comfy lounge chairs for resting.
 Truly, sublime.
 While treatments can be pricey (as most hotel spa services are), booking a massage, facial or body scrub is worth every penny not only because the massage therapists and aestheticians are quite good, but because you can stay and enjoy the spa amenities, including the outdoor garden, for as long as you’d like.
 For me, on this most recent visit, that was nearly 6 hours!